annaaimeri/bdd-a-ibdd/docs/PROMPT_EN.md

 ## 4. Translation Rules

 ### 4.1 Given Clause
-- Identify if local variables are mentioned ("a job", "a product" → local variables)
+- Identify if there are mentioned local variables ("a job", "a product" → local variables)
-- If only describes system state → guard only, no declaration
+- If it only describes system state → only guard, no declaration
 - Combine multiple conditions with `∧`
+- Guard MUST be in brackets `[...]`

 ### 4.2 When Clause
 - User actions → input gates (`?`)
 - System actions → output gates (`!`)
 - Multiple actions with "AND" → multiple sequential switches
-- Identify necessary interaction variables for communication
+- Identify interaction variables needed for communication
+- **CRITICAL: Each switch MUST have condition in brackets `[...]`**
+- Assignments follow the condition

 ### 4.3 Then Clause
-- Verify final state in postcondition (final guard)
+- Verifies final state in postcondition (final guard)
 - If there are explicit system actions → switches with output gates
+- **Each switch MUST have condition in brackets `[...]`**
-- Postcondition always in brackets `[]`
+- Postcondition (final guard) MUST be in brackets `[...]`

 ### 4.4 Naming Conventions
-- Local variables: Uppercase abbreviations (CJ, JF, P, SC)
+- Local variables: Abbreviations in uppercase (CJ, JF, P, SC)
-- Global variables: Descriptive uppercase (SJL, PJL, CTRL)
+- Global variables: Descriptive in uppercase (SJL, PJL, CTRL)
 - Interaction variables: Lowercase, related to local ones (cj, jf, p, sc)
 - Gates: Descriptive verbs in lowercase (submit, printstart, add_to_cart)